wordofwarning/wordofwarning.org/hab/haphazard/index.md

 Enquiries: <mailto:haphazard@habmcr.org> · <a href="http://haphazardmcr.org" target="_blank">haphazardmcr.org</a>

-#### Haphazard 2026 Call for Proposals
+#### Haphazard 2026 Call for Proposals Now Open
 Artists <a href="https://haphazard.posthaven.com" target="_blank">are now invited to submit proposals</a> for inclusion in this event:<br>this is not Live Art for children, but Live Art for ALL AGES — and we mean from tot to timeworn, 8 months to 80 years — so work should have appeal for adults and children alike (even if the kids need to explain it to the adults!)

 **For details and to apply please visit <a href="https://haphazard.posthaven.com" target="_blank">haphazard.posthaven.com</a><br>Proposal Deadline: Friday 8 May 2026, 5pm**

 If you'd like to hear more about what we think works for Haphazard we will have a short, informal zoom meeting on Tuesday 31 March at 3pm. <a href="https://habadvice.as.me/Haphazard2026InfoSession" target="_blank">Sign-up here</a> or have a look at the <a href="https://youtu.be/2PncCQ7-YSs" target="_blank">recording of the information session we held in 2025</a>.

 From experience, what works best are big surreal images, interesting repetitive movement, and nothing too text heavy.
 We have access to a number of spaces within Z-arts, and work immediately outside the building may also be possible.
-Durational, intervention, and 'come and go' work seems to work the best — we're not really looking for sit-down theatre shows.
-This year, in particular, we are looking for a piece that can work in the Atrium to be viewed/interacted with solely from above.
+Durational, intervention, and 'come and go' work seems to work the best — we're not really looking for sit-down theatre shows.<br>This year, in particular, we are looking for a piece that can work in the Atrium to be viewed/interacted with solely from above.

 #### Past Editions
 Taking over <a href="https://z-arts.org" target="_blank">Z-arts</a> irregularly since 2013, Haphazard has previously seen ping pong balls & squeaky toys; a singing fish & a sax-playing bear; paintball golf & human quoits; a giant periscope, a lonely wookie, a golden toilet, clown-dancing, and a tiny bee-shaped world… <a href="https://youtu.be/sgw9SjPdCw0" target="_blank">Watch some of what's gone before</a>.